 A model of motion selectivity provides an example of the kind of useful computation that requires a consideration of the effects of dendritic structure on integration.
-The idea is that signals from inputs further from the cell body take longer to arrive than those that are closer, which predicts an asymmetry in how a moving pattern of stimulation gets integrated--i.e. the signals at the hillock sum up differently depending on the direction of motion.
+Suppose there is a cell in the retina that receives inputs from light sensitive cells arranged in a regular grid, as in a CCD camera.
+The idea is that signals from inputs further from the cell body take longer to arrive at the axon hillock than those that are closer.
+If there is a sequence of inputs along the dendrite, there will be an asymmetry in how a moving pattern of stimulation gets integrated--i.e. the signals at the hillock sum up differently depending on whether the inputs are sequentially activated going towards or away from the soma.
+In other words, the neurons response will depend on the direction of motion of the stimulus driving the cell.